MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Fairness

 ### Fairness: 2022

+- How unfair is private learning? [[paper]](https://arxiv.org/abs/2206.03985)
+  - Amartya Sanyal, Yaxi Hu, Fanny Yang. *UAI 2022*
+  - Key Word: Fairness; Privacy.
+  - <details><summary>Digest</summary> As machine learning algorithms are deployed on sensitive data in critical decision making processes, it is becoming increasingly important that they are also private and fair.
+In this paper, we show that, when the data has a long-tailed structure, it is not possible to build accurate learning algorithms that are both private and results in higher accuracy on minority subpopulations.
+We further show that relaxing overall accuracy can lead to good fairness even with strict privacy requirements.

+- DebiasBench: Benchmark for Fair Comparison of Debiasing in Image Classification. [[paper]](https://arxiv.org/abs/2206.03680)
+  - Jungsoo Lee, Juyoung Lee, Sanghun Jung, Jaegul Choo.
+  - Key Word: Debiasing; Image Classification; Benchmark.
+  - <details><summary>Digest</summary> The goal of this paper is to standardize the inconsistent experimental settings and propose a consistent model parameter selection criterion for debiasing.
+Based on such unified experimental settings and model parameter selection criterion, we build a benchmark named DebiasBench which includes five datasets and seven debiasing methods.
+We carefully conduct extensive experiments in various aspects and show that different state-of-the-art methods work best in different datasets, respectively.
+Even, the vanilla method, the method with no debiasing module, also shows competitive results in datasets with low bias severity.

 - How Biased is Your Feature?: Computing Fairness Influence Functions with Global Sensitivity Analysis. [[paper]](https://arxiv.org/abs/2206.00667)
   - Bishwamittra Ghosh, Debabrota Basu, Kuldeep S. Meel.